open-webrtc-toolkit/IATF/readme.md

 As current sample is a html page, you'll need a web server to host it and its resources.
 If you don't have such a web server, http-server might be a choice for development or evaluation.
 Simplely install it by `npm install -g http-server`.
 Then `http-server src\client`.
 It will listen HTTP request on 8081 port because the default 8080 is occupied by IATF server.

-3. Add a task to IATF server with a post request.
+3. Add a task to IATF server by a REST request (PUT) to `https://<server>/rest/v1/tasks`.
 An example could be
 ```
 {
     "roles": [{